yurisuika/Compost/README.md

 <p align="center"><img src="https://github.com/yurisuika/Compost/blob/Fabric-1.18/src/main/resources/assets/compost/icon.png?raw=true" width="256" height="256"></p>

-**Compost** is a Fabric/Forge mod for Minecraft that makes composters compost organic materials into dirt!
+**Compost** is a Fabric/Forge mod for Minecraft that makes composters turn your food waste into whatever you want!
 Have you ever thought that bone meal wasn't quite the right product that a composter should bring to the game?
-Well, now you can use them to produce dirt!
+Well, now you can change the composter to produce dirt, apples, or even diamonds!
 Bring out the true essence of a composter and get dirty!
-If you still wish to have a way to automate bone meal production, you are not left out!
-Bones can be smelted to produce bone meal!
-You will also get a bit of experience to boot!

-You can run Compost on just server-side if you wish, but be sure to run it on your client to see the dirt-filled compost texture!
+Compost now features JSON configurability!
+The default config has entries for both dirt and bone meal, but you can make it whatever you want!
+Simply set the item name, the chance, and the min/max range for the number of the item to be dropped!
+You can have as many entries as you desire!

 #### Compiling